-The Director of Finance and Administrative Services shall establish a system of internal controls designed to prevent losses due to fraud, employee error, misrepresentation by third parties, unanticipated market changes, and/or imprudent actions by employees of the District.
+- 5045.15 Internal Controls.
+The Director of Finance and Administration shall establish a system of internal controls designed to prevent losses due to fraud, employee error, misrepresentation by third parties, unanticipated market changes, and/or imprudent actions by employees of the District.
 The internal control structure shall be designed to provide reasonable assurance that these objectives are met.
 The concept of reasonable assurance recognizes that 1) the cost of a control should not exceed the benefits likely to be derived and 2) the valuation of costs and benefits requires estimates and judgments by management.
-Compliance with this Policy and internal controls shall be reviewed annually by the District's independent, external auditors.
+Compliance with this Policy and internal controls shall be reviewed annually by the District's independent, external auditors. - 5045.16 Performance Standards.

-16.0 PERFORMANCE STANDARDS

 The investment performance of the District's operating portfolio shall be evaluated and compared to an appropriate benchmark in order to assess the success of the investment program relative to the District's Safety, Liquidity and Yield objectives.
 This review will be conducted annually with the Board's Finance Committee.

-17.0 INVESTMENT REPORTING
+5045.17 Investment Reporting.

-- a.
-Monthly.
-The Director of Finance and Administrative Services shall prepare a monthly investment report for review and approval by the Board, including a management summary that provides an analysis of the status of the current investment portfolio and transactions made over the last quarter.
+- Monthly.
+The Director of Finance and Administration shall prepare a monthly investment report for review and approval by the Board, including a management summary that provides an analysis of the status of the current investment portfolio and transactions made over the last month.
 This management summary will be prepared in a manner which will allow the Board to ascertain whether investment activities during the reporting period have conformed to the investment policy.
-The report will include the following. - 1.
-Listing of individual securities held at the end of the reporting period; - 2.
-Cost and market value of all securities, including realized and unrealized market value gains or losses in accordance with GASB requirements; - 3.
-Average weighted yield to maturity of portfolio; - 4.
-Listing of investment by maturity date; - 5.
-Percentage of the total portfolio, which each type of investment represents;
+The report will include the following. - a.
+Listing of individual securities held at the end of the reporting period; - b.
+Cost and market value of all securities, including realized and unrealized market value gains or losses in accordance with GASB requirements; - c.
+Average weighted yield to maturity of portfolio; - d.
+Listing of investment by maturity date; - e.
+Percentage of the total portfolio, which each type of investment represents; - f.
+Statement of compliance with Investment Policy, including an explanation of any compliance exceptions (CGC Section 53646); and - g.
+Certification of sufficient liquidity to meet budgeted expenditures over the ensuing six months (CGC Section 53646). - 2.

-PPM TITLE ISSUE REVISION

-NUMBER DATE DATE

-III-9 INVESTMENT POLICY April 28, 2011 December 13, 2017

-- 2. Statement of compliance with Investment Policy, including an explanation of any compliance exceptions (CGC Section 53646); and - 2.
-Certification of sufficient liquidity to meet budgeted expenditures over the ensuing six months (CGC Section 53646). - b.
 Quarterly.
-On a quarterly basis, the Director of Finance and Administrative Services shall report the total rate of return on each of the District's portfolios to the Board. - c.
+On a quarterly basis, the Director of Finance and Administration shall report the total rate of return on each of the District's portfolios to the Board. - 3.
 Annually.
-On an annual basis, the Director of Finance and Administrative Services shall present the Investment Policy, together with any proposed amendments, to the Board for its consideration.

-As specified in CGC 53646(e), if funds are placed in LAIF, FDIC insured accounts and/or in an LGIP, the foregoing report elements may be replaced by copies of the latest statements from such institutions.
-The report must also include a certification that (I) all investment actions executed since the last report have been made in full compliance with the Investment Policy and, (2) the Beaumont Cherry Valley Water District will meet its expenditure obligations for the next six months as required by CGC 53646(b)(2) and (3) respectively.
-The Director of Finance and Administrative Services shall maintain a complete and timely record of all investment transactions.
+On an annual basis, the Director of Finance and Administration shall present the Investment Policy, together with any proposed amendments, to the Board for its consideration. - 4.
+As specified in CGC 53646(e), if funds are placed in LAIF, FDIC insured accounts and/or in an LGIP, the foregoing report elements may be replaced by copies of the latest statements from such institutions. - a.
+The report must also include a certification that - 1. all investment actions executed since the last report have been made in full compliance with the Investment Policy and, - the Beaumont Cherry Valley Water District will meet its expenditure obligations for the next six months as required by CGC 53646(b)(2) and (3) respectively. - 3.
+The Director of Finance and Administration shall maintain a complete and timely record of all investment transactions. - 5045.18 Policy Adoption and Review.

-18.0 POLICY ADOPTION AND REVIEW

 This Policy shall be adopted by resolution of the Board.
 Moreover, the Policy shall be reviewed on an annual basis and modifications, if any, must be approved by the Board by resolution.

-DATE DATE

-April 28, December 13, 2017

-2011

-19.0 ALLOWABLE INVESTMENT INSTRUMENTS PER CALIFORNIA GOVERNMENT CODE
+5045.19 Allowable Instruments per California Government Code.